 Work with your child to develop a reasonable, consistent schedule of jobs to do around the house.
 List them on a calendar.
 Younger children can help set the table or put away their toys and clothes.
 Older children can help prepare meals and clean up afterwards.

 Show your child how to break a job down into small steps, then to do the job one step at a time.
 This works for everythinggetting dressed, cleaning a room or doing a big homework assignment.

 Make your child responsible for getting ready to go to school each morninggetting up on time, making sure that he has everything he needs for the school day and so forth.
 If necessary, make a checklist to help him remember what he has to do.

 Monitor what your child does after school, in the evenings and on weekends.
 If you can't be there when your child gets home, give her the responsibility of checking in with you by phone to discuss her plans.

 Children need active learning as well as quiet learning such as reading and doing homework.
 Active learning involves asking and answering questions, solving problems and exploring interests.
 Active learning also can take place when your child plays sports, spends time with friends, acts in a school play, plays a musical instrument or visits museums and bookstores.

 To promote active learning, listen to your child's ideas and respond to them.
 Let him jump in with questions and opinions when you read books together.
 When you encourage this type of give-and-take at home, your child's participation and interest in school is likely to increase.

-***Please note: In this booklet, we refer to a child as “him” in some places and “her” in others.
+***Please note: In this booklet, we refer to a child as "him" in some places and "her" in others.
 We do this to make the booklet easier to read.
-Please understand, however, that every point that we make is the same for boys and girls. [ Return to text ]
+Please understand, however, that every point that we make is the same for girls and boys. [ Return to text ]